What to Plant in January-Zones 1-10

 Planting and growing your seedlings is a fun and rewarding way to kick off the gardening season.

-How To Hand Pollinate If You Need Too
+How To Hand Pollinate If You Need To

 Hand Pollinate Flowers

+Depending on your location, being able to pollinate the plants may be an issue.
+You can do this by hand.
 All you need is a paintbrush or cotton swab (see above).
-If you need to hand pollinate because you are not seeing any fruit develop, here is something you may want to try.
-You do this by removing the male blossom (male blossoms do not have fruit behind them).
+If you need to hand-pollinate because you’re not seeing any fruit develop, here is something to try.
+You do this by removing the male blossom (male blossoms don’t have fruit behind them).

 Please Check Out What To Plant Each Month: